 UW-Madison encourages victims of sexual assault, domestic violence, dating violence and/or stalking to report the incident immediately to UWPD at (608) 264-2677 or by calling 911.
-In addition to law enforcement, individuals may also report sexual assault, domestic violence, dating violence and stalking to UW-Madison through the Dean of Students Office, the Office of Workforce Relations and UW-Madison's Title IX Coordinator.
-Following a report of sexual assault, domestic violence, dating violence and/or stalking to UW-Madison, whether the offense occurred on or off campus, UW-Madison will provide the student or employee a written explanation of the student's or employee's rights and options.
+In addition to law enforcement, individuals may also report sexual assault, domestic violence, dating violence, stalking, sexual harassment and/or sexual exploitation to UW-Madison through the Dean of Students Office, the Office of Workforce Relations and UW-Madison's Title IX Coordinator.
+Following a report of sexual assault, domestic violence, dating violence, stalking, sexual harassment and/or sexual exploitation to UW-Madison, whether the offense occurred on or off campus, UW-Madison will provide the student or employee a written explanation of the student's or employee's rights and options.
 All victims have the right to be accompanied by a person of their choosing, including a victim advocate, when they file a report and to any meetings related to institutional disciplinary proceedings.